-- 7. Law Enforcement Education Program.
-Under this program tuition grants are available to full or part-time students who are full time employees of a law-enforcement or related agency. - 8.
-AUM Emergency Loan Fund.
-This program is available to graduates or undergraduates taking 10 hours or more at AUM.
+- Law Enforcement Education Program: Under this program tuition grants are available to full or part-time students who are full-time employees of a law-enforcement or related agency. - 8.
+AUM Emergency Loan Fund: This program is available to graduates or undergraduates taking 10 hours or more at AUM.
 Normally up to \$100 can be approved in the case of unforeseen circumstances such as an accident, for which prior planning would have been impossible.
-Up to \$300 can be awarded with committee approval.
-Students obtaining emergency loans will have up to three months to repay without interest.
-An interest rate of 1% per month will be charged on the unpaid balance of overdue loans.
+Up to \$300 can be awarded with committee approval. - Federal Nursing Scholarships: These are gifts of money which do not have to repaid.
+They are available to nursing students who are enrolled, in good standing and who demonstrate great financial need.